gumaerc-testorg/res.10-001-spring-2016/content/pages/syllabus.md

 If using these materials, please include the following citation when giving attribution:

 © Felice Frankel. *RES.10-001 Making Science and Engineering Pictures: A Practical Guide to Presenting Your Work*.
 Spring 2017.
-Massachusetts Institute of Technology: MIT OpenCourseWare, [https://ocw.mit.edu](https://ocw.mit.edu/).
+Massachusetts Institute of Technology: MIT OpenCourseWare, {{% resource_link "32de748c-b711-4c18-b1a3-88e6a1b2ef27" "https://ocw.mit.edu" %}}.
 License: Creative Commons BY-NC-SA.

 ## Summing Up